-The Revenue and Capital Budget report incorporating Prudential Indicators submitted to the former Police Authority on 22 February 2012 detailed the 2012/13 borrowing limits for the Authority.
+The Revenue and Capital Budget report incorporating Prudential Indicators submitted to the former Police Authority on 22 February 2012 detailed the 2013/14 borrowing limits for the Authority.
+The Commissioner adopted the same borrowing limits as part of the statutory transfer.

 The specific borrowing limits set relate to two of the Prudential Indicators, which are required under the Prudential Code introduced on 1 April 2004.
-The Authority was required to set borrowing limits for the following three financial years.
-The limits for 2012/13 were as follows:
+The limits for 2013/14 were as follows:

-- Authorised Limit for External Debt for 2012/13 of £140m; and - Operational Boundary for External Debt for 2012/13 of £115m.
+- Authorised Limit for External Debt for 2013/14 of £170m; and - Operational Boundary for External Debt for 2013/14 of £145m.